pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_presence.md

 ```

 Parameters:
-- uuid (String) — Target UUID.
+- uuid (String): UUID to query.
-- http_sync (Boolean, default false) — Async returns a future; call value to get Envelope.
-If true, returns array of Envelope(s); sync methods return Envelope.
+- http_sync (Boolean, default false): Async by default (returns future; call value to block and retrieve Envelope).
+If true, returns array of Envelopes (or single Envelope for sync methods).
-- callback (Lambda) — Called for each Envelope.
-For async, call value on future to get Envelope.
+- callback (Lambda): Invoked per envelope.
+For async, call future.value to get Envelope.

 ### Sample code